Monday, March 28, 2022

 I beseech you, therefore, brethren, by the mercies of God, to present your bodies a living sacrifice, holy, acceptable to God, which is your spiritual service.
 And be not fashioned according to this world; but be ye transformed by the renewing of your mind, that you may prove what is the good and acceptable and perfect will of God.

 Paul understood sacrifice.
 He knew that in this New Testament era, with Jesus being the “once and for all sacrifice for sin” (cf. Hebrews 10:1-18) and using this imagery of sacrifice, his readers would understand too.
 They were to be “living sacrifices.”
 This change of heart and mind would be seen as an act of “service.”
 That word (latreian in the Greek) can also be translated “worship.”
 For in God’s Kingdom, service and worship flow from the same heart and look very similar.
 It is sometimes referred to as “sacred service,” and is illustrated in the service a priest renders in the Temple before God.
 The imagery is clear.
 We, as a royal priesthood (1 Peter 2:9), are to present our bodies as “living sacrifices” unto Holy God.
 That is our act of worship.
 That is our service unto Him.
+We are the priests who offer the sacrifice, and we are the sacrifice offered up, all in one picture.
+In other words, we, as priests, offer ourselves as sacrifices, to the God of the Bible, as an OT priest would offer a sacrifice in the Temple.
+The only difference is, we are living sacrifices.
+It's a word picture with very real, spiritual meaning and significance.

-Set apart unto God.
 Different from those around us.
-Holy.

 These “living sacrifices” of the New Covenant are to be like the sacrifices of the Old Covenant in concept.
 They are not to conform to the patterns of this world.
 They are not to look like their pagan counterparts.
 They are not to act like them, smell like them, nor have any blemishes.
 The “living sacrifice”—i.e., our very lives—are to be wholly unlike the pagan ritual sacrifices of their pagan neighbors.
 Hence, Paul’s admonition to no longer conform to how the world operates.